JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-It is noticeable right away that the differences between the two files are several.
+It is noticeable right away that the differences in the code between the two files are several.

 </BR>